DS-RF/Wannier90_examples/Example_4/README.md

 # Monolayer MoS<sub>2</sub> example

-In this example we build tigh-binding model for MoS<sub>2</sub> for VBM, CBM, and CBM+1 bands using 3 Wannier functions.
+In this example we build tight-binding model for MoS<sub>2</sub> for VBM, CBM, and CBM+1 bands using 3 Wannier functions.

 Generate k-mesh with *kmesh.pl* utility from /Wannier90/utility/ folder